What is colorectal cancer?

 - Targeted therapy.

-These medicines attack only cancer cells, not normal cells.
+These medicines target cancer cells and may cause less harm to normal cells.
 They help keep cancer from growing or spreading.
 If the cancer has tumor markers (biomarkers) that can be targeted, you may be given one or more of these medicines.

 This treatment helps your immune system fight cancer.
 It may be given in several ways.